timahutchinson/adventofcode/README.md

 # adventofcode
-My personal solutions to 2016, 2017, and 2018 Advent of Code.
+My personal solutions to Advent of Code puzzles.